-Unfortunately drip coffee makers and the specialty coffee movement are seldom used in the same sentence.
-While drip coffee machines are especially popular in North America they tend to attract a crowd that loves coffee enough to move away from instant but not enough to move towards the more third wave brewing methods such as Aeropress or Pour Over.
+Unfortunately drip coffee brewers and the specialty coffee movement are seldom used in the same sentence.
+While drip machines are popular in North America, they tend to attract a crowd that loves coffee enough to move away from instant, but not enough to move towards the more third wave brewing methods such as Aeropress or Pour Over.

-And that is part of the reason the precision Brewer by Breville is so interesting.
-This coffee machine is really a drip coffee maker that is designed for lovers of speciality or craft coffee.
+And that is part of the reason the Breville Precision Brewer is so interesting.
+This coffee machine is really a coffee maker that is designed for lovers of specialty or craft coffee.
 It fits into a similar niche as the Technivorm Moccamaster and is capable of producing a range of coffees from standard drip to pour over and cold brew.

 Breville Precision Brewer

 If you love specialty coffee and often entertain guests or have other gatherings then the Breville Precision Brewer is a great option.
 This newcomer comes from a company with a track record for excellence, can make delicious coffee, and is equally capable of making up to 12 cups or down to a single cup of coffee at a time.

 The Breville Precision Brewer is really designed for the niche of people who are looking for a drip coffee brewer, but don’t want to sacrifice quality for quantity.
 As a drip coffee maker it has the normal strengths of convenience, consistency, and the ability to brew large batches of coffee easily.
 But in addition, this machine has the ability to brew pour over, cold brew, over ice, and to really customize almost every parameter of the brewing process.